 Social Activities Offered Through Transitional Programs

-Journey Home Young Adult encourages girls to participate in a variety of recreation activities to help them develop healthier relationships.
+Journey Home Young Adult encourages girls and assigned female at birth to participate in a variety of recreation activities to help them develop healthier relationships.
 When struggling with emotional and behavioral issues, many teens have struggled to develop healthy coping skills, let alone interest in healthy activities that they can participate in as a group.
-While other programs focus on adventure activities, we consider recreation to be anything girls pursue in their free time–from physical activity to creative expression or even community service.
+While other programs focus on adventure activities, we consider recreation to be anything girls and assigned female at birth pursue in their free time–from physical activity to creative expression or even community service.
 We talk about recreation as anything that helps them life a whole-hearted life.

 We offer recreation assessments to help young adults discover activities they may enjoy that are aligned with their personal values.
 Most of our students have begun to consider their long-term goals, but struggle to recognize what drives them or what they are passionate about doing for fun.
 They’ve relied on external validation or numbing using unhealthy coping mechanisms to slide through life without really considering what kind of life they envision for themselves.

-Some ways Journey Home Young Adults encourages girls to build relationships outside of group therapy include:
+Some ways Journey Home Young Adults encourages girls and assigned female at birth to build relationships outside of group therapy include:

 - Going on hikes